 The BP Travel Award 2017 was won by Casper White for his proposal to create works about music fans in clubs and concert venues in Berlin and Mallorca, representing an often youth-related subculture that is not traditionally recorded in portrait paintings.
 His work is displayed in the current exhibition.

 The BP Portrait Award 2018 received 2,667 entries from 88 countries.
-Judged anonymously, 48 portraits were selected for the free exhibition which runs at the National Portrait Gallery in London from 14 June to 23 September 2018.
+Judged anonymously, 48 portraits were selected for the free exhibition which ran initially at the National Portrait Gallery, London in summer 2018 followed by Wolverhampton Art Gallery in the autumn.
+It is at the Scottish National Portrait Gallery, Edinburgh until 10 March 2019 and will be at Winchester Discovery Centre from 30 March to 26 June 2019.

 BP Portrait Award: Next Generation is an exciting project offering free opportunities for 14-21 year olds to engage creatively with painted portraiture through the BP Portrait Award.
 For the ninth year, young people will be able to connect with past BP Portrait Award-winning artists, meet other young people interested in portraiture and create their own portraits through a series of programmes including Taster Sessions, Drop-in Drawing, three-day Summer Schools, the fifth after-hours Young People's Private View, an onsite display showcasing the project, and youth-generated digital content.
 Since 2011 the BP Portrait Award: Next Generation has engaged over 3000 young people in London and regionally.